Avanade/DevOpsHOL/azure-devops-project/README.md

 ## Tasks

 1. Go to your Azure Portal and create a new DevOps Project.
 Make sure it meets the following demands:
+    - .NET Runtime
+    - ASP.NET Core application
-    - ASP.NET Core Web App on Windows
+    - Linux Web App
-    - Linked to your existing VSTS account
+    - Linked to your existing Azure DevOps account

 1. When the azure resources are created, go to your VSTS account and make sure that:
    - The first Build and Release are successful